kanika2214/ENCRYPTIX/README.md

-# ENCRYPTIX
+# ENCRYPTIX_9
-Done as part of Summer Internshop in June
+Done as part of Summer Internship in June